Yagnesh2812/n8n-automation/README.md

-🚀 n8n Automation 1 – Form to Google Sheets + Email Notification
+# 🚀 n8n Form Automation – Google Sheets + Email

+🔥 Beginner-friendly automation project using n8n

-📌 Overview
+## 📌 Overview
 This project is an automated workflow built using n8n.
-It collects user information through a form, stores the data in Google Sheets, and sends a confirmation email to the user.

-⚙️ Workflow Functionality

-This automation performs the following steps:

-Captures user input (Name & Email) via a form.

-Stores the submitted data into a Google Sheet.

-Sends a confirmation email to the user after submission.

-🔄 Workflow Structure

-Form Trigger → Collects user details

-Google Sheets Node → Saves data (Name, Email, Time)

-Gmail Node → Sends confirmation message

-🛠️ Tools & Technologies

-n8n (Workflow Automation)

-Google Sheets API

-Gmail API

-📥 How to Use

-Download the JSON workflow file.

-Open n8n.

-Click Import Workflow.

-Upload the JSON file.

-Configure:

-Google Sheets credentials

-Gmail credentials

-Activate the workflow.

-Use the form URL to test the automation.

-📊 Data Stored

-The following fields are stored in Google Sheets:

-Name

-Email

-Submission Time

-📧 Email Notification

-After form submission, the user receives a welcome email confirming their registration for consultation.

-💡 Use Cases

-Lead collection forms

-Consultation booking systems

-Basic CRM data entry automation

-Email response automation

-🔐 Requirements

-Google account (for Sheets & Gmail integration)

-n8n instance (cloud or self-hosted)

-📌 Future Improvements

-Add validation for form inputs

-Send personalized emails

-Integrate with CRM tools

-Add WhatsApp or SMS notifications

-👨‍💻 Author
+It collects user data through a form, stores it in Google Sheets, and sends a confirmation email automatically.

+## ⚙️ Features
+- Collects user Name and Email via form
+- Saves data to Google Sheets
+- Sends automatic email confirmation
+- Tracks submission time

+## 🔄 Workflow
+Form Submission → Google Sheets → Email Notification

+## 🛠️ Technologies Used
+- n8n
+- Google Sheets API
+- Gmail API

+## 📥 How to Use
+1. Download the JSON file from this repository
+2. Open n8n
+3. Click **Import Workflow**
+4. Upload the JSON file
+5. Configure:
+   - Google Sheets credentials
+   - Gmail credentials
+6. Activate the workflow
+7. Use the form URL to test

+## 📊 Data Stored
+- Name
+- Email
+- Submission Time

+## 📧 Email Output
+User receives a welcome email after submitting the form.

+## 💡 Use Cases
+- Lead generation
+- Contact forms
+- Consultation booking
+- Data collection automation

+## 🔐 Requirements
+- Google Account
+- n8n (Cloud or Self-hosted)

+## 🚀 Future Improvements
+- Add input validation
+- Personalize email content
+- Add WhatsApp/SMS integration
+- Connect with CRM tools

+## 👨‍💻 Author
 Yagnesh Gadhethariya

+---
+⭐ Star this repository if you like it!